wavecommander/spotify-set-operations/README.md

 Little CLI tool to apply set operations to Spotify playlists and create the resulting playlists

 ## WARNING
+This script uses `eval()` to perform the set operations.
+Inputs are sanitized and the scope is restricted.

-This script runs unsanitized strings as Python code with `eval()`; I am not responsible if you rm your only copy of your favorite family recipe.
+I am not responsible if you rm your only copy of your favorite family recipe.

 ## Usage